csort99/csort99.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a master's course student at Yokohama National University (YNU), advised by Prof. Junji Shikata.
+I am a Ph.D. course student at Graduate School of EIS, Yokohama National University (YNU), advised by Prof. Junji Shikata.
-I received my Bachelor's degree in Engineering from National Institute of Technology, Numazu College in 2022.
+I received my Bachelor's degree in Engineering from National Institute of Technology, Numazu College in 2022 and I received my Master's degree in Informatics from Yokohama National University in 2024.

-I am interested in mathematical aspects of cybersecurity, particularly around cryptography.
-My current research focuses are applied cryptography (particularly, identity-based encryption, matchmaking encryption, proxy re-signature).
+I am interested in the mathematical aspects of cybersecurity, particularly around cryptography.
+My current research focuses on cryptography with advanced functionality (e.g. identity-based encryption, matchmaking encryption, proxy re-signature).